gsinclair/debuglog/doc/debuglog.markdown

 {% highlight ruby %}

     trace :radius, binding
-    debug "radius == #{radius}"
+    debug "radius == #{radius.pretty_inspect}"

 {% endhighlight %}

-You may choose to `alias _b binding` for convenience; DebugLog doesn't do that for you.
+> Tip: You may choose to `alias _b binding` for convenience; DebugLog doesn't do that

-`trace` gives you options on how the variable should be rendered:
+> for you.

+If you want the output truncated, pass an integer argument:

 {% highlight ruby %}

-    trace :radius, binding, :p          # default
-    trace :radius, binding, :s          # to_s
-    trace :radius, binding, :pp
-    trace :radius, binding, :ap         # awesome_print
-    trace :radius, binding, :yaml
+    trace :text, binding, 30

 {% endhighlight %}